-3.2 Waning Indian Summer Monsoon reduces summer days with Etesians contributes to about -1.5 K cooling in the EMed.
+3.2 Waning Indian Summer Monsoon reduces summer days with Etesians

 CESM-LME simulates a decline of NED of considerable magnitude in the post-eruption years, which additionally is found sensitive to the hemisphere of the volcanic forcing.
 To understand these key findings, we need to investigate the large-scale circulation changes in relation to the ISM.
 As a first step, we analyse large-scale surface temperature, SLP, and wind anomalies in the post-eruption summers using monthly mean data.